 The best lenses for travel photography will let you get the shots you want without weighing you down.
 For a lot of photographers that will mean consolidating your lenses down to a single lens and for all round versatility, a ‘superzoom’ lens perhaps the best lens for traveling.

 We all love to travel.
-And when we’re not traveling (which is most of us, right now, sadly), we’re probably dreaming about the next trip.
+And when we’re not traveling (which has been most of us of late), we’re probably dreaming about the next trip.
 And in amongst all that planning, you might be thinking about the best camera kit to take.
-We’ve already got a guide to the best cameras for travel, but if you’ve got a DSLR or a mirrorless camera, you need to work out what lenses to take too.
+We’ve already got a guide to the best cameras for travel (opens in new tab), but if you’ve got a DSLR or a mirrorless camera, you need to work out what lenses to take too.
 And this is where the superzoom lens comes into its own.
 These are lenses with extra-long zoom ranges that do the job of a standard zoom lens and a telephoto zoom combined.

 That means that you should have most bases covered.
 A superzoom should offer a focal length wide enough to capture breathtaking vistas, but offer enough magnification to fill the frame with tight details of buildings and captivating portraits.